lucky-media/cloud/README.md

 # ☁️ Cloud
 Cloud is the Statamic Starter Kit that you need.
-It's perfect for creating a personal website, a Saas or even a blog.
+It's perfect for creating a personal website, a SaaS or even a blog.
 You can build your website on the fly in just a few minutes.
 Add your logo, choose your preferred design components and write some content.
 That's it, as simple as that.

 ## Why Cloud?
 We have tried to make it **entirely dynamic** so that you don't have to make any changes to the code.
 Your website can be built and modified entirely from the **control panel**, but you are also free to make further modifications.
 We have included more than **30 component designs** that can be combined to deliver a **professional looking website**.
 We have thoroughly **tested** all the components and other design elements to make sure that they adapt to the **different screen sizes**.
 Plus, if you do change the primary colors then you can make even more combinations and your websites will look amazing.